Code-Institute-Submissions/Portofolio-website/README.md

 All content in the "About Me and "Work" sections in this portfolio site were written by me.

 ### Media
 All photos were taken from Pexels, a stock image library.
-A greyscale filter was applied to each one prior to upload to preserve the greyscale theme.
+A greyscale filter was applied to each one prior to upwitload to preserve the greyscale theme.

 ### Acknowledgements
 The scrollSpy delay JavaScript function was found through this tutorial [here](https://www.abeautifulsite.net/smoothly-scroll-to-an-element-without-a-jquery-plugin-2)